Harold Martin (RAF officer): Second World War

 Martin commenced his operational career with No. 455 Squadron RAAF in October 1941, flying the Handley Page Hampden.
 In February 1942, he captained the first all-Australian crewed bombing sortie against Germany.
 Martin soon acquired a reputation for low-level flying in order to avoid anti-aircraft fire and fighters.
 After 13 operations, he and his crew joined No. 50 Squadron RAF.
 Flying Hampdens, Avro Manchesters, and finally Avro Lancasters, they completed their tour in October 1942, Martin being awarded the Distinguished Flying Cross (DFC).

 Martin's penchant for low flying contributed to his selection in March 1943 for assignment to the newly formed No. 617 Squadron under Wing Commander Guy Gibson.
 Martin took part in the "Dambusters" raid on the night of 16/17 May 1943.
 He piloted the Lancaster bomber AJ-P "Popsie" (officially known as AJ-P "Peter") in the first formation, which was assigned to attack the Möhne Dam in Western Germany.
 Martin's plane was hit by anti-aircraft fire during the attack, but he successfully accomplished the bombing run and returned.
 He was awarded a Distinguished Service Order (DSO) for his actions.
 Martin was considered one of the best pilots in the squadron and was known for his dry jokes and constant good humour that he exhibited at all times, even when he was under considerable pressure.
 He was portrayed by Bill Kerr in the 1955 film The Dambusters.

 Following Gibson's retirement from operations and the immediate loss in action of his successor, Squadron Leader George Holden, Martin assumed temporary command of No. 617 Squadron.
 Later, under the command of Wing Commander Leonard Cheshire, Martin participated in various pin-point attacks on targets in France, Italy and Germany, often employing the new 12000 lb Tallboy bomb as seen in Operation Garlic.
 In February 1944, during an attack on the Anthéor railway Viaduct in the French Riviera, Martin's Lancaster was hit by flak, knocking out the two port engines and killing the bomb aimer Bob Hay, while wounding another crew member.
-Martin could not make the return trip to England, and flew on south toward an RAF base at Corsica before diverting further to the United States Army Air Forces base at Sardinia.
+Martin could not make the return trip to England, and flew on south toward an RAF base at Corsica before diverting further to the United States Army Air Forces base at Elmas Field in Sardinia.
 The mission was Martin's 49th sortie flying a heavy bomber.

 When Martin returned to England he was transferred out of No. 617 Squadron and placed in No. 100 Group's No. 515 Squadron, flying the de Havilland Mosquito on serrate night fighter missions in support of Bomber Command aircraft.
 By late 1944, Martin had flown another 34 operations, where he claimed two aircraft shot down, and three destroyed (and one damaged) on the ground.